CSC207-UofT/course-project-group-50/phase0/progress-report.md

 our game.

 ## Scenario Walkthrough
-When the program is run, the command line (`ui.CmdLineUI`) prompts the user to input the numbers of players in the game (between 2 to 4 inclusive).
+When the program is run, the command line (`details.CmdLineUI`) prompts the user to input the numbers of players in the game (between 2 to 4 inclusive).
 Next, it asks the user to enter the usernames of each player.
 Then the `controllers.GameController` starts and runs the game.
 At the beginning of a game, the `controllers.GameController` works with the
 `usecases.BoardManager` to initialize the players (`entities.Player` objects) and put the players in the starting locations.